Greek Bread (Horiatiko Psomi)

 - Rapid rise dry yeast – this is mixed in with the dry ingredients before any liquid is added and doesn’t require activation.

-- Milk
+- Milk for a tender crumb

-- Melted butter (cooled)
+- Melted unsalted butter (cooled)

 - Egg white and water for egg wash plus sesame seeds to top